Steamer Horning: Professional football and military

-In the fall of 1917, Horning began his professional football career playing for the Detroit Heralds, a professional team that competed against teams in Michigan and in the Ohio League.
+In the fall of 1917, Horning began his professional football career playing for the Detroit Heralds, a team that competed against teams in Michigan and in the Ohio League.
 However, his first stint in professional football was interrupted by military service during World War I. Horning was inducted into the military at Fort Niagara, New York, at the end of November 1917.

 In 1919, Horning was hired as the assistant coach responsible for the linemen on the University of Detroit football team.
 He also played for the Detroit Heralds during the 1919 season.

 In September 1920, the NFL (called the American Professional Football Association during the 1920 and 1921 seasons) was founded at a meeting in the Hupmobile auto showroom of the owner of the Canton Bulldogs.
 In the inaugural season of the NFL, Horning played for the 1920 Detroit Heralds.
 The Heralds opened the 1920 season with a game against the Cleveland Panthers, played at Navin Field on October 10, 1920.
 The Heralds won by a 40–14 score, and Horning, playing at the right tackle position, also handled kicking for the club and converted on four goals after touchdown for Detroit.
 Horning's four conversions were the first special team points scored by a Detroit NFL team.

 Horning played a total of four seasons in the NFL.
 After the 1920 season, he played for the Detroit Tigers (1921).
 When the Tigers folded, Horning was among the players loaned to the Buffalo All-Americans to finish out their season; he scored the All-Americans' only touchdown on a blocked punt return in the de facto championship game that year, falling on the ball in the end zone after the block.
 The touchdown was one of two Horning, a lineman, scored during his NFL career.
 Horning spent the 1922 and 1923 seasons with the Toledo Maroons, where he was selected as a first-team All-NFL player by the Canton Daily News in both seasons.

-Later years
+Later life

 In 1921, Horning became the coach for the University of Detroit High School football team.

-In 1940, Horning was living with his wife, Georgianna, and daughter, Betty June, in Royal Oak, Michigan, and was employed as a school teacher.
+In 1940, Horning was living with his wife, Georgianna, and daughter, Betty Jane, in Royal Oak, Michigan, and was employed as a school teacher.
 Two years later, he was employed at the high school located at the corner of Glendale and 2nd in Highland Park, Michigan.

 In his later years, Horning lived in Beverly Hills, Michigan, a suburb of Detroit.
 He died there in 1982 at age 89.